APRA Silver Scroll Awards | Kaitito Kaiaka

-The APRA Silver Scroll Awards | Kaitito Kaiaka celebrate New Zealand’s songwriters and composers.
+The APRA Silver Scroll Awards | Kaitito Kaiaka celebrate New Zealand’s songwriters and composers

 Alongside the prestigious APRA Silver Scroll Award | Kaitito Kaiaka, also presented on the night are the APRA Maioha Award, the SOUNZ Contemporary Award | Te Tohu Auaha, the APRA Best Original Music in a Feature Film Award | Tohu Pūmanawa and the APRA Best Original Music in a Series Award | Tohu Paerangi.